Code-Institute-Submissions/urban-paws/README.md

 **To deploy the project on GitHub**

-The Urban Paws project is hosted in GitHub Pages.
+The Urban Paws project is hosted on GitHub Pages.

 1. Navigate to the menu at the top of the project repository on GitHub and select **Settings**.
 2. Scroll down to the GitHub **Pages** section.